 If you have been involved in any financial markets, whether actively trading or simply investing, you have likely heard of the infamous 200 day moving average.

 This moving average is simply a line on a chart that plots the average price over 200 trading days.
 To calculate it, you just take the average of a security’s closing price for the past two days.
 In other words, you add all the numbers up and divide it by 200 to get your moving average.

 The 200 day moving average provides both traders and investors a clear picture on the overall trend within a market.

-Markets that are trading above their 200 day moving average are said to be trending higher while markets trading below their 200 day moving average are said to be trending lower.
-This moving average is thought to be a key indicator to determine an overall long term trend.
-The price that coincides with the 200 day moving average is considered a huge support of the price is above average, and resistance when it’s below it.
+Markets that are trading above their 200 day moving average (MA) are said to be trending higher while markets trading below their 200 day MA are said to be trending lower.

-On the other hand, if stock ABC is trading at $40 per share and the 200 day moving average is at $42 per share, then the investor may want to look for a short position on a smaller time frame.
+On the other hand, if stock ABC is trading at $40 per share and the 200 day MA is at $42 per share, then the investor may potentially look for a short position on a smaller timeframe.

-Given the large time frame involved, the 200 day moving average may be most useful to longer-term investors.
-While it may potentially help keep traders on the right side of the prevailing trend, when used alone it will likely yield poor results.
+Given the large time frame involved, this moving average may be most useful to longer-term investors.
+While it may potentially help keep one on the right side of the prevailing trend, used alone it will likely yield poor results.